2148 Director of Special Events, RCASH

 CLASSIFICATION Exempt

-IMMEDIATE SUPERVISOR Dean, College of Arts and Letters
+IMMEDIATE SUPERVISOR Dean, Reynolds College of Arts, Social Sciences and Humanities

 GENERAL FUNCTION

-The primary duty of the Director of Special Events, COAL is planning, organizing, fundraising, publicizing, and producing all aspects of the Ozarks Celebration Festival and events for the College of Arts and Letters, including responsibilities for budget administration, negotiation of contracts and fees with artists, speakers, and performers for the Ozarks Celebration Festival and the COAL Lecture Series, and management of the logistical and physical aspects of the Missouri Writers Hall of Fame Annual Banquet, the Odyssey Project, COAL Leadership Missouri State University, and various other co-curricular events sponsored by COAL.
-The Director of Special Events, COAL works with COAL Department Heads to assist in the coordination of special projects in the various departments, such as the Opera Gala, the William T. White Concert, the Virginia Cox Bussey Concert, the Pi Kappa Lambda Concert and Luncheon, the President’s Concert, etc. The Director of Special Events, COAL works with faculty to coordinate the activities of Ozarks Watch magazine and the Ozarks Watch television production.
-The Director of Special Events, COAL obtains funding for various initiatives by planning and implementing fundraising activities and writing grant applications to support events.
+The primary duty of the Director of Special Events, RCASH is planning, organizing, fundraising, publicizing, and producing all aspects of events for the Reynolds College of Arts, Social Sciences and Humanities including responsibilities for budget administration, negotiation of contracts and fees with artists, speakers, and performers, ticket sales, grants for precollege programs, and management of the logistical and physical aspects of various events sponsored by RCASH.
+The Director of Special Events, RCASH works with the Dean, Associate Dean, and RCASH School Directors and Department Heads to assist in the coordination of special projects in the twelve academic units that comprise RCASH,.

 MINIMUM ACCEPTABLE QUALIFICATIONS